automl/neps/README.md

 Features:

 - Hyperparameter optimization (HPO)
-- Neural architecture search (NAS), cell-based and hierarchical
+- Neural architecture search (NAS): cell-based and hierarchical
-- HPO and NAS
+- Joint NAS and HPO
+- Expert priors to guide the search
 - Asynchronous parallelization and distribution
-- Fault tolerance
+- Fault tolerance for crashes and job time limits

 Soon-to-come Features: